SuperOfficeDocs/superoffice-docs/docs/en/company/howto/crmscript/set-interest-on-off-crmscript.md

 NSSelectableMDOListItem[] contactInterests = contactEntity.GetInterests();
 ```

-In this array we can have interests/items put on the root, without an heading, or we can get an item for the heading which then contains childitems for the actuall interests (nested).
+In this array, we can put interests/items on the root, without a heading, or we can get an item for the heading, which then contains child items for the actual interests (nested).

-This codeblock is what checks the root:
+This code block checks the root:

 ```crmscript
 if (interestsOrHeadings.GetId() == interestToSelectId)